fbpx

 Tips for Getting Rid of Mice in Your House This Holiday Season

 These unwanted guests want in from the cold and want to partake in your holiday feast.
-Unfortunately, they carry nearly a dozen diseases.
+Unfortunately, they carry nearly a dozen diseases (CDC).
 But don’t panic if they show up and scurry around.
 There are multiple ways to manage these tiny disease carriers and prevent them from further contaminating your home.

 Read on for our 5 tips for getting rid of mice in your house.